zelang-dev/c-raii/README.md

 The model here mimics [Go concurrency](https://en.wikipedia.org/wiki/Go_(programming_language)#Concurrency) aka [Green thread](https://en.wikipedia.org/wiki/Green_thread) in _execution_ with follows [Cilk](https://en.wikipedia.org/wiki/Cilk) behavior.
 There are also [Weave](https://github.com/mratsim/weave) and [Lace](https://github.com/trolando/lace) both compete with **Cilk** behavior. **Weave** using [Nim programming language](https://nim-lang.org/), in which it's origins is `C`, and still compiles down to. **Lace** is `C11` base.
 In fact **Go** initial origins started as `C`, it's just a _matter of time_ before a [turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) _understanding_ take effect, build _self_ with _self_. **It's amazing how things always come full circle**.

-**_Everything that follows at this point is from version `1.x`, noteing ~c-coroutine~ [uv_coroutine repo](https://zelang-dev.github.io/uv_coroutine) will be restructured/refactored for the sole purpose of integrating [libuv](https://github.com/libuv/libuv), the coroutine part to be removed._**
+**_Everything that follows at this point is from version `1.x`, noteing ~c-coroutine~ [c-asio repo](https://zelang-dev.github.io/c-asio) will be restructured/refactored for the sole purpose of integrating [libuv](https://github.com/libuv/libuv), the coroutine part to be removed._**

 ---

-This library has been decoupled from ~c-coroutine~ [uv_coroutine](https://zelang-dev.github.io/uv_coroutine) to be independently developed.
+This library has been decoupled from ~c-coroutine~ [c-asio](https://zelang-dev.github.io/c-asio) to be independently developed.

 In the effort to find uniform naming of terms, various other packages was discovered [Except](https://github.com/meaning-matters/Except), and [exceptions-and-raii-in-c](https://github.com/psevon/exceptions-and-raii-in-c).
 Choose to settle in on [A defer mechanism for C](https://gustedt.wordpress.com/2020/12/14/a-defer-mechanism-for-c/), an upcoming C standard compiler feature.
-It's exactly this library's working design and concepts addressed in [uv_coroutine](https://github.com/zelang-dev/uv_coroutine).
+It's exactly this library's working design and concepts addressed in [c-asio](https://github.com/zelang-dev/c-asio).

 This library uses an custom version of [rpmalloc](https://github.com/mjansson/rpmalloc) for **malloc/heap** allocation, not **C11** compiler `thread local` dependant, nor **C++** focus, _removed_.
 The customization is merged with required [cthread](https://github.com/zelang-dev/cthread) for **C11** _thread like emulation_.